pekkalacd/Introduction-to-Python/Lessons/Basic Syntax & First Program/README.md

 One of Python's greatest strengths is its simple syntax.
 In other languages, the use of curly braces, semi-colons, data-types, backslashes, arrays, and double-quotes might be used to denote scope, end statements, declare variables, make comments, create strings and denote their values respectively.
 While it's not too difficult to abide by these rules, these syntatical requirements can make even simple code look complicated.

 Thankfully, Python's syntax is much simpler.
 There are no curly braces, semi-colons, variable declarations, backslashes for comments, nor arrays for strings required.
-Spacing and indentation replaces curly braces' appeal to scope, hitting the enter key replaces the need for semi-colons to end statements, dynamic typing takes care of needing to declare variable types, comments are made with **#** symbol for single line and doc-strings for multi-line, and strings are a basic built-in data type denoted with both double quotes **" "** and single **' '**.
+Spacing and indentation replaces curly braces' appeal to scope, hitting the enter key replaces the need for semi-colons to end statements, dynamic typing makes it so we do not have to declare variables, comments are made with **#** symbol for single line and doc-strings for multi-line, and strings are a basic built-in data type denoted with both double quotes **" "** and single **' '**.

 While Python's easy syntax allows beginners to progress quickly through the language, it can be easy to overlook subtle syntactical arrangements.
 For instances, ignoring indentation or variable naming conventions can result in SyntaxErrors being thrown by the interpreter and existing code being broken.
 Mastering Python syntax will result in less errors, cleaner code, and more control of your programs.